 Hanukkah is an eight-day Jewish wintertime festival of lights.
 It commemorates the rededication of the Second Temple in Jerusalem during the Maccabean Revolt (167 – 160 BC).

-We celebrate Hanukkah at nightfall from Sunday, December 22 to Monday, December 30, 2019.
+We celebrate Hanukkah at sundown from Thursday, December 10 to Friday, December 18, 2020.

 There are public Hanukkah menorah lighting ceremonies at Grand Army Plazas in Midtown, Manhattan and Prospect Park, Brooklyn.